LeanKit-Labs/nonstop-index-client/README.md

-## continua-hub-client
+## nonstop-hub-client
-Library for communicating with the Continua hub HTTP API.
+Library for communicating with the nonstop hub HTTP API.

 ## Use
 To get a configured instance of the server API, you can use one of the following approaches: